 These specialist lenders typically aren’t the big names you know like the high street banks.
 And their mortgages aren't usually available directly to you as a borrower, you'd need to go through a specialist mortgage broker.

-A specialist mortgage broker can find the best mortgage for you at the best rates, and prepare your application so it looks as good as possible to a lender.
+Specialist mortgage brokers like us can find the right for your needs, and prepare your application so it looks as good as possible to a lender.
 They'll hold your hand every step of the way, and guide you through the whole process.

 As a first time buyer, you’ll need to put down some money upfront, known as a deposit, which goes towards the cost of your new home.
 The size of this deposit can vary, but is typically around 5-20% of the cost of the property.
 So if you found a house for £200,000, you'd need to save at least £10,000 for a deposit.